zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 * When adding a need and not all fields are filled out, indicate which field(s) require attention

 #### Usability
+* User: create clearly outlined section for the product dashboard
+  * Master list of products to prevent confusion (sorting, etc.)
+* Place sorting filters above product dashboard
+* Pop up message indicating checkout was successful
+* Add images to needs
+  * Enables users to see what exactly they are purchasing
+  * Add field to Admin “edit need” section

 ## Testing